FOSE-Foundation/DIGITAL-HODL-UP/README.md

 ### (2) OPEN SOURCE LICENSING

-Free Market Kids has granted FOSE Foundation use of the DIGITAL (not physical) Hodl Up game using licenses GPL-3.0 and Creative Commons (CC BY-SA 4.0).
+Free Market Kids has granted FOSE Foundation use of the DIGITAL (not physical) Hodl Up game using license Creative Commons (CC BY-SA 4.0).
 See licensing.

 ### (3) PROOF-OF-CONCEPT